camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 ### Static plugin assets

 When using `AbstractPluginRootResource` as the plugin resources base class, serving static assets is already built in.
 The root resource accepts `GET` request under `/static` to serve plugin provided client-side resources.
-Per convention, these resources must reside in a `/assets` directory relative to the plugin main class.
+Per convention, these resources must reside in a `/plugin-webapp/$plugin_id` directory absolute to the classpath root.

-So let's create a file `org/camunda/bpm/cockpit/plugin/sample/assets/info.txt` in the `src/main/resources` directory of our project.
+So let's create a file `plugin-webapp/$plugin_id/info.txt` in the `src/main/resources` directory of our project.
 We can give it the following content (optional):

 ```
 FOO BAR